 - We can’t easily update our posts.
 From time to time, there are typos in our posts (despite checking them before), or there is another important reason for updating a post.
 Mastodon only allows us to delete and repost content.
 However, deleting and reposting also unlinks all comments, shares, and so on.

 - There is a limit of n characters for each post.
 While the limit helps to focus on the core message, it also leads to misunderstandings or prevents us from posting.
-Occasionally, there is content that can’t be condensed, but there is no reason to write a blog article.
+Occasionally, there is content that can’t be condensed, but there is no reason to write an article.
 So, we don’t post it.

 - Some parties in the Fediverse demand “self-censorship.”
 Especially when we talk about particular services or products, individuals contact us and demand that we delete our posts.
 “We shouldn’t talk about the topic,” so other people don’t start to use these “evil” services and products.
 In our opinion, such demands contradict the claim of being an “open-minded community.”